RMITLibrary/easy_cite/markdown/rmitharvard.md

 ##### Citing a source, including online journal articles, with no page numbers

-Journal articles that are published online tend to have no page numbers.
-Sometimes, other sources also have no page numbers, such as some e-books, and webpages and websites.
+Some online journal articles with an **article number** instead of a page range will have no page numbers, even when you view the PDF version.
+Certain other sources also have no page numbers sometimes, such as some e-books, and webpages and websites.

-If the work you are citing does NOT contain page numbers (e.g. for a quote), include the alternative page locators in your in-text citation such as the heading or section name, chapter number, paragraph number, or the heading or section name or chapter number combined with the paragraph number.
+If the work you are citing does NOT contain page numbers (e.g. for a quote), include the alternative page locators such as the heading or section name, chapter number and/or paragraph number, in the place of a page number.

 **Example:**

 > 'The mainstream approach to sustainability advocates for cutting-edge technologies, which often rely on large corporations, to tackle socio-ecological issues, such as carbon-capturing technologies.'
 (Shourkaei 2025:Technology section, para.
 1).

+Most journal articles with an **article number**, however, will have page numbers when you view the PDF version.
+When directly quoting, include the page number (e.g. 15) as you normally would for a journal article.

+**Example:**

+> 'Among the binder components, cement, fly ash, and silica fume stood out as important contributors.'
+(Mohsin et al. 2025:15).

 #### Block quotations